Submissions for the 2018-2019 Staged Reading Series will open August 1, 2017 and remain open until May 31, 2018.

 What happens next?

-5th Wall will select TWO of the RDR scripts to be workshopped into full productions in the following season.
+5th Wall will select TWO of the Staged Reading Series scripts to be workshopped into full productions in the following season.
 Writers will again be invited to participate in the workshop process, which will typically be the first two weeks of the six week rehearsal period.
 Writers are also welcome to attend a press-preview and opening night of the production.
 Writers will be compensated 10% of ticket sales for workshop productions.

 What if my play has already been produced* or published?